 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
-In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of \$100,000,000 or more in any one year.
-Though this rule would not result in such expenditure, we do discuss the effects of this rule elsewhere in this preamble.
+In particular, the Act addresses actions that may result in the expenditure by State, local or tribal governments, in the aggregate, or by the private sector of \$100,000,000 or more in any one year.
+Though this rule will not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.